senzing-garage/aws-cloudformation-database-cluster/README.md

 that is needed in this stack.
 To work around this limitation, see
 [How to set AWS RDS force-scaling-capacity](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/set-aws-rds-force-scaling-capacity.md).
-If possible, add a "thumbs" up to
+If possible, add a "thumbs up" to
 [AWS Cloudformation issue #298](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/issues/298) to draw attention to this AWS Cloudformation defect.